-BDO Member firms' independence and objectivity on assurance clients is achieved through policies and procedures designed to ensure compliance with the independence standards of the International Federation of Accountants (IFAC) Code of Ethics and the respective national regulatory organisations.
+BDO Member firms' independence and objectivity on assurance clients is achieved through policies and procedures designed to ensure compliance with the independence standards of the International Federation of Accountants

+(IFAC) Code of Ethics and the respective national regulatory organisations.
 The relevant ethics and independence rules for each member firm are posted on BDO's global intranet, which is accessible by all BDO partners and professionals.
-As noted above, earlier in the year the BDO Global Independence Team launched an Ethics Manual which was issued to every BDO Member Firm.
-This manual will further promote consistent application of ethical policies and procedures and enhance cross-border collaboration and communication between each firm.
+As noted above, the BDO Global Independence manual further promotes consistent application of ethical policies and procedures and enhance crossborder collaboration and communication between each firm.

-All member firms have a designated Independence Champion who monitors compliance with the applicable independence policies and procedures, provides consultations regarding independence matters, and oversees independence training.
+All member firms have a designated Ethics & Independence Champion who monitors compliance with the applicable independence policies and procedures, provides consultations regarding independence matters, and oversees independence training.
 This monitoring process is supported by the Independence Steering Group who conduct their own monitoring procedures and follow up on non-adherence.

 BDO also maintains a worldwide database of all our major firms' restricted entities, including listed companies and public interest entities.
 This is situated on the global intranet and its objective is to prevent the performance of prohibited nonassurance services or investment in restricted entities.

-The worldwide database is updated monthly and the Independence Champions must positively affirm each month that their member firm's listing of restricted entities is accurate and complete.
-They also annually confirm that their domestic independence rules comply with the IFAC Code of Ethics and are available on the global intranet.
-Prior to accepting any new client or assurance engagement, member firms must perform specific procedures to identify potential conflicts of interest and threats to their independence.
-Procedures include a custom-made web-based tool to facilitate international conflict of interest and independence checks throughout the BDO network.
+Prior to accepting any new client or assurance engagement, member firms must perform specific procedures to identify potential conflicts of interest and threats to their independence including, where necessary, international conflict of interest and independence checks throughout the BDO network.